VictorDarvariu/solving-graph-pgg/README.md

 Then, you can launch all the experiments as follows:

-### Part 1: Hyperparameter optimization & evaluation for all aproaches except IL-UCT
+### Part 1: Hyperparameter optimization & evaluation for all aproaches except GIL

 ```bash
 run_part1.sh
 ```

-### Part 2: Data collection for IL-UCT using the UCT algorithm
+### Part 2: Data collection for GIL using the UCT algorithm

 ```bash
 run_part2.sh
 ```

-### Part 3: Training & hyperparameter optimization for IL-UCT
+### Part 3: Training & hyperparameter optimization for GIL
 ```bash
 run_part3.sh
 ```